McDonald’s Copycat Corn Pie (Thai-Style)

 -

-Fry 2 to 3 pies at a time until deep golden, about 3 to 4 minutes total, turning once, then drain on a rack so they stay shatter-crisp.
+Fry 2 to 3 pies at a time, turning, until deep golden, about 4 minutes.

 Substitutions